ncoghlan/misc/notes/python3/questions_and_answers.rst

 that were reinstated in Python 3.2, while maintaining the "text encodings only" restriction for the convenience methods on the builtin types.

-**December 2013**: Red Hat published the public beta of Red Hat Enterprise Linux 7, with Python 2.7 as the system Python.
-This is likely to ensure that Python 2.7 remains a commercially supported platform until *at least* 2024.

 **March 2014**: Python 3.4 final was published as the second Python 3 release without a corresponding Python 2 release.
 It includes several features designed to provide a better starting experience for newcomers